-It should be noted that the PTC may assign its engineering personnel to this project as an addition to the selected firm's staff or in lieu of selected firm's staff on a temporary or permanent basis throughout the life of this project.
+It should be noted that the PTC may assign its engineering personnel to this project as an addition to the selected firm's staff or in lieu of the selected firm's staff on a temporary or permanent basis throughout the life of this project.
 The selected firm will be required to make the field office and equipment available for use by the Commission's personnel.

-The following evaluation criteria are listed in order of importance and will be considered by the Commission's Technical Evaluation Team during the evaluation of the firms submitting Statements of Interest for this project:
+The following criteria are listed in order of importance and will be considered by the Commission's Technical Evaluation Team during the evaluation of the firms submitting Statements of Interest for this project:

 - a.
-The team's experience managing and inspecting multiple large-scale staged roadway and large complex construction projects.
-The consultant should identify similar projects that have been completed by that firm as the prime, the magnitude of the project, the location of the project, and the client. - b.
-The specific abilities, experience, and qualifications of the proposed construction management and resident engineer level staff as related to large complex roadway and bridge projects. - c.
-The past record of performance on similar projects with respect to construction cost control, work quality, and ability to meet schedules.
-Also indicate your experience managing inspection costs. - d.
+Specialized construction inspection experience and technical competence of the prime consultant and subconsultants on tunnel construction management and inspection projects.
+The consultant should identify similar projects that have been completed by that firm as the prime, the magnitude of the project, and the client. - b.
+The specific abilities, experience, qualifications, and certifications of the construction management and inspection staff who may be assigned to this project as related to tunnel construction projects. - c.
+The past record of performance on similar agreements with respect to construction cost control, work quality, and ability to meet schedules. - d.
 Firm's ability and reasonableness of firm's strategy to ensure a quality product.
 Provide a discussion regarding the effectiveness of your firm's QA Program. - e.
-The firm or individual experience with public relations during construction projects.
+Workload of the prime consultant and subconsultants for all Pennsylvania Department of Transportation and Pennsylvania Turnpike Commission projects.

-Address these items and any necessary further details in a brief yet comprehensive manner in the statement of interest.
+Address these items and any necessary further details in a brief yet comprehensive manner in the Statement of Interest.